FOR IMMEDIATE RELEASE

 The ARVO peer-reviewed journal Investigative Ophthalmology & Visual Science (IOVS) publishes results from original hypothesis-based clinical and laboratory research studies, as well as Reviews, Perspectives, and Special Issues.
 IOVS 2009 Impact Factor ranks No. 4 out of 45 among ophthalmology journals.
 The journal is online-only and articles are published daily.

 The Association for Research in Vision and Ophthalmology (ARVO) is the largest eye and vision research organization in the world.
 Members include more than 12,500 eye and vision researchers from over 80 countries.
-ARVO encourages and assists research, training, publication and knowledge-sharing in vision and ophthalmology.
+ARVO advances research worldwide into understanding the visual system and preventing, treating and curing its disorders.

 Visit us at: